Seasonal energy efficiency ratio: Relationship of SEER to EER and COP

 The energy efficiency ratio (EER) of a particular cooling device is the ratio of output cooling energy (in BTUs) to input electrical energy (in watt-hours) at a given operating point.
 EER is generally calculated using a 95 F outside temperature and an inside (actually return-air) temperature of 80 F and 50% relative humidity.

 The EER is related to the coefficient of performance (COP) commonly used in thermodynamics, with the primary difference being that the COP of a cooling device is unit-less, because the numerator and denominator are expressed in the same units.
-The EER uses mixed units, so it doesn't have an immediate physical sense and is obtained by multiplying the COP (or EER) by the conversion factor from BTUs to watt-hours: EER = 3.41214 × COP (see British thermal unit).
+The EER uses mixed units, so it does not have an immediate physical sense and is obtained by multiplying the COP by the conversion factor from BTUs to watt-hours: EER = 3.41214 × COP (see British thermal unit).